 We largely avoid dealing with our emotional self because it is such a mental quagmire.
 Where in one breath you might ask how to begin or what to do, in the next you’re realizing how much work this really requires and the the exact “work” is hard to define.
 It appears to be metaphysical and easier to just not bother with.
 But I promise you, in the long run, it is more than worth it because happiness is something that you hold within.

 Working on your emotional maturity is a two-step process.
 One, be aware of your emotional securities.
 Two, actively work to overcome them.
 That is seriously it.
-There’s not guide book on what actions you need to take to overcome your emotional insecurities because this is not about meeting someone else’s standards.
-This is about setting standards that you are comfortable with that are now set based on the opinions of other.
+There’s no guidebook on what actions you need to take to overcome your emotional insecurities because this is not about meeting someone else’s standards.
+This is about setting standards that you are comfortable with that are not set based on the opinions of other.
 For me, that was recognizing that I do not like talking about emotions or anything remotely related to my feelings.
 Instead of telling a person that I like them and want to spend time with them, I would pick at them with snarky barbs and say everything but what I actually meant.
 So I made an honest effort to first, distinguish my feelings from my emotions, and own them both without concern of the possible rejection.
 That doesn’t mean I was throwing myself at every guy I ever crushed on, but that I would not second guess myself in dealing with someone who I had a mutual connection with.
 From something as simple as “I want to see you” to being able to define how I prefer quality time over quantity time and articulate that without fear of reproach.

 [blockquote author=”” pull=”pullright”]We largely avoid dealing with our emotional self because it is such a mental quagmire.
 Where in one breath you might ask how to begin or what to do, in the next you’re realizing how much work this really requires and the the exact “work” is hard to define. [/blockquote]